Teaching kids to “walk tall” through stilt walking and dancing from West African and Caribbean traditions.

-About the Tad-Poles
+About Tad-Poles Stilt Dancing

-- encourage good health through joyful physical activity
+- Encourage good health through joyful physical activity

 Guest artists from around the world join Amphibian’s Tad-Poles each year to deepen and enrich the educational experience and enhance the impact of performances.

 Oleanna Part II